Tom Green: Testicular cancer and hiatus from MTV

 In early 2000, Tom Green was diagnosed with, and successfully treated for testicular cancer.
 Green wrote, directed and starred in a one-hour MTV television special titled The Tom Green Cancer Special (aired on May 23, 2000), which documented the time leading up to his surgery and included graphic footage of his own surgery.
 The episode received wide critical acclaim for revealing a vulnerable, human side of an otherwise juvenile television personality.
 During this time, he started the "Tom Green's Nuts Cancer Fund" to raise money for cancer research.
 In mid-2000, Green also spoke in front of thousands of students in the University of Florida and sang a song titled "Feel Your Balls" to help educate others about testicular cancer.

-Although it was Green's cancer that caused The Tom Green Show to cease production, a frequent rumor relates that the show was cancelled because of an alleged segment where Green shows up at a bar mitzvah, or another Jewish event, dressed as Adolf Hitler.
+Although it was Green's cancer that caused The Tom Green Show to cease production, a frequent rumour relates that the show was cancelled because of an alleged segment where Green shows up at a bar mitzvah, or another Jewish event, dressed as Adolf Hitler.
 Green, however, has repeatedly denied that such a segment exists, and there is no evidence to suggest that such an event occurred.
 He mentions the rumor in his 2004 autobiography, Hollywood Causes Cancer, stating that it apparently started when some Boston teenagers were caught videotaping themselves performing a similar stunt and when asked by security, they used the name "Tom Green."
 Green says, "I would never do a mean-spirited, anti-Semitic joke like that – it's both abhorrent and not funny.
 To this day I still get asked about it, and it's annoying.
 So again, for the record, it didn't happen.
 There is nobody on this planet that has ever seen this bit on tape because it does not exist.
 If it did exist, it would have certainly reared its ugly, hateful head on the Internet by now.
 But it won't, because it doesn't exist.
 I've never put on a Hitler costume.
 In fact, I've never even been to a Bar Mitzvah."